TheTeaCat/lastfm-tag-cloud/README.md

 Each tag has a "count" on each artist that has a maximum value of 100.
 I am assuming this "count" is the number of users who have tagged the artist with that tag, and that last.fm stops counting when it hits 100.

-Consider the following three example artists, with the following three sample tags and their corresponding scores:
+Consider the following three example artists, with the following three sample tags and their corresponding counts on each artist:

 | Artist      | Scrobbles | Tag 1: Count   | Tag 2: Count   | Tag 3: Count  |
 | ----------- | --------- | -------------- | -------------- | ------------- |